-© 2018 Red Hat/atsec information security.
+© 2019 Red Hat/atsec information security.
 This document can be reproduced and distributed only whole and intact, including this copyright notice.
 5 of 34

 Usage non-Approved Algorithm

+Encryption and AES CTS and GCM mode

+decryption Camellia

+Chacha20

+DES

 RC2

 RC4

 RC5

 SEED

 Two-key Triple-DES encryption

 Signature generation and verification DSA signature generation with key size not equal to 2048 or 3072 bits; DSA signature verification with key size not equal to 1024, 2048 or 3072 bits

 RSA signature generation with key size not equal to 2048 or 3072 bits; RSA signature verification with key size not equal to 1024, 2048 or 3072 bits

 Message digest MD2

 MD5

 Key management DSA domain parameter generation (not validated by CAVP); DSA domain parameter verification with key size not equal to 1024, 2048 or 3072 bits; DSA key pair generation with key size not equal to 2048 and 3072 bits

-RSA key pair generation for key sizes not listed in Table 3
+RSA key pair generation for key sizes not listed in Table 3 or Table 4

-AES key wrapping

-Triple-DES key wrapping
+AES/Triple-DES non-SP 800-38F compliant key wrapping based

 Diffie-Hellman key agreement with key size less than 2048 bits

 RSA key wrapping (encrypt, decrypt) with key size less than 2048 bits

 J-PAKE key agreement